hakoerber/rbackupd/doc/sphinx/source/intro.rst

 maximum number of snapshots that should be kept for every interval.
 Intervals can be given in a
 `cron <https://en.wikipedia.org/wiki/Cron#CRON_expression>`_-like format,
-which means you have great flexibility in specifiying these intervals.
+which means you have great flexibility in specifying these intervals.

 Thanks to rsync, |appname| will preserve hardlinks, special files such as named sockets and fifos, device files, permissions, ownership, modification times,